Posted By Jassim Mohammad

 Active Campaign, and Drip.

 Keywords are the building blocks of getting traffic to your website.
-Every time someone does a Google search,
+Every time someone do an online search,

 they search for keywords about the topic of their interest.